Jahanshah1/Synkarnia/README.md

 ## Future plans
-- making a front-end for on chain governance
+- deploying a front-end for on chain governance
 - integrating the contract with our machine learning protocol hence people can perform micro transactions directly through our platform